Team-S55-Polito/s55-website/README.md

+# Official website repo for TEAM S55 POLITO

+## How to run the website locally

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.